AdobeDocs/campaign-standard.en/help/channels/using/about-push-notifications.md

 An out-of-the-box report is available in Adobe Campaign for Push channel.
 Refer to this [documentation](../../reporting/using/push-notification-report.md).

 See this [page](../../reporting/using/indicator-calculation.md#push-notification-delivery) to understand how each push metrics are calculated.

+### Are deeplinks supported in Push and In-App messages? {#deeplink-push}

+Yes, deeplinks are supported in Push messages.
+Deeplinks should include:

+* language that states that delivery tracking needs to be disabled in order for the deeplinks to work.
+* Appsflyer with Branch as partners that can do the deeplink tracking.
+For more information on Branch and Adobe Campaign Standard integration, refer to this [page](https://help.branch.io/using-branch/docs/adobe-campaign-standard-1).